 A27.
 Obtaining an understanding of the nature of accounting estimates and related disclosures that the auditor expects to be included in the entity's financial statements assists the auditor in understanding the measurement basis of such accounting estimates and the nature and extent of disclosures that may be relevant.
 Such an understanding provides the auditor with a basis for discussion with management about how management makes the accounting estimates.

-The Entity's Internal Control Relevant to the Audit
+The Entity's System of Internal Control

 The nature and extent of oversight and governance (Ref: Para.
 13(e))